Crypto Wallet vs Asset Account Mapping: Two Axes, One Ledger (2026)

 Mapping does not change classification

-The classification (intangible / inventory / ASU 2023-08 scope) sets the measurement and the realized/unrealized split; the mapping axis sets how those accounts are organized.
-Mapping does not change the classification — but a good mapping makes the classified results both presentable and reconcilable.
-Both are settled with the auditor before the CoA is finalized.
+The classification (intangible, inventory, or ASU 2023-08 scope) sets the measurement and the realized/unrealized split; the mapping axis sets how those accounts are organized.
+Mapping does not change the classification, but a good mapping makes the classified results both presentable and reconcilable.
+Both are settled with the auditor before the chart of accounts is finalized.

 Multi-entity adds an axis